Cleffa-00/CS_225/README.md

-# Description for Machine Project (you can click the images for more information)
+# Description for Machine Project

+You can click the images for more information.

 ## mp_traversals